-- Form 1099-DIV (dividends, including those from stocks or mutual funds) - Form 1099-MISC (various types of income, prizes, awards, or gross proceeds) - Form 1099-B (stock or mutual fund sales and certain other transactions by brokers) - Form 1099-S (proceeds from real estate transactions) - Form 1099-K (merchant card and third party network transactions) - Form 1098 (home mortgage interest), 1098-E (student loan interest), 1098-T (tuition) - Form 1099-C (canceled debt) - Form 1099-A (acquisition or abandonment of secured property)

-Use Form W-9 only if you are a U.S. person (including a resident alien), to provide your correct TIN.
+- Form 1099-S (proceeds from real estate transactions) - Form 1099-K (merchant card and third party network transactions) - Form 1098 (home mortgage interest), 1098-E (student loan interest), - 1098-T (tuition) - Form 1099-C (canceled debt) - Form 1099-A (acquisition or abandonment of secured property) - Use Form W-9 only if you are a U.S. person (including a resident alien), to provide your correct TIN.

 If you do not return Form W-9 to the requester with a TIN, you might be subject to backup withholding.
-See What is backup withholding,
+See What is backup withholding, later.
 By signing the filled-out form, you:

-- 1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued), - 2.
-Certify that you are not subject to backup withholding, or - 3.
-Claim exemption from backup withholding if you are a U.S. exempt payee.
-If applicable, you are also certifying that as a U.S. person, your allocable share of any partnership income from a U.S. trade or business is not subject to the withholding tax on foreign partners' share of effectively connected income, and - 4.
-Certify that FATCA code(s) entered on this form (if any) indicating that you are exempt from the FATCA reporting, is correct.
+1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued),

+2. Certify that you are not subject to backup withholding, or

+3. Claim exemption from backup withholding if you are a U.S. exempt payee.
+If applicable, you are also certifying that as a U.S. person, your allocable share of any partnership income from a U.S. trade or business is not subject to the withholding tax on foreign partners' share of effectively connected income, and

+4. Certify that FATCA code(s) entered on this form (if any) indicating that you are exempt from the FATCA reporting, is correct.
 See What is FATCA reporting, later, for further information.